infiniteflight/infiniteflight-docs/getting-started-guide/home-user-interface/logbook.md

 Step 4

-: Infinite Flight will open (if not already) and import the replay into your "Replays"
+: Infinite Flight will open (if not already) and import the replay into your "Logbook"